 - Add or alter existing email preferences.
 This will allow you to add additional emails so that you can be contacted.

 - Download your CarmenCanvas Calendar to your mobile or desktop calendar app.
-This will help you aggregate and class times, deadlines and assignments due to your preferred method of staying organized.
+This will help you aggregate class times, deadlines and assignments due to your preferred method of staying organized.

 The video, audio and chat collaboration tool for Ohio State and how online synchronous classes take place.